-- The large size of the credit institutions sector increases the costs of banking crises and other severe financial system disruptions for the real economy and general government.
-This increases systemic risks and the need to guard against shocks with capital buffers. - The interconnectedness of the credit institutions sector with foreign financial systems is partly due to the fact that credit institutions cover their large funding gaps mainly by raising debt funding in the international financial markets.
+- The interconnectedness of the credit institutions sector with foreign financial systems is partly due to the fact that credit institutions cover their large funding gaps mainly by raising debt funding in the international financial markets.
 In the event of crises and severe shocks, market funding typically dries up faster than deposits, which increases systemic risks.
-Solid capital adequacy of the credit institutions sector reduces the risk that market funding dries up. - The credit institutions sector's large risk concentrations in residential mortgage and real estate lending expose credit institutions to credit losses from housing loans and loans to construction and real estate companies.
+Solid capital adequacy of the credit institutions sector reduces the risk that market funding dries up. - The credit institutions sector's large risk concentrations relating to residential mortgage and real estate lending expose credit institutions to credit losses from housing loans and loans to construction and real estate companies.
 This increases systemic risks.
 Sharp fluctuations in the housing market and mortgage lending have been among the factors underlying many financial crises.
-Sharp housing market downturns have in many crisis situations caused large credit losses to banks from loans granted to non-financial corporations in the construction and real estate industries.
-Therefore, in the event of severe shocks, large exposures to these firms can substantially weaken credit institutions' capital adequacy and lending. - High household indebtedness exposes credit institutions to high direct and indirect (via other borrower sectors) risks of credit losses in the event of crises and other severe shocks.
+Sharp housing market downturns have in many crisis situations caused large credit losses to banks from loans granted to non-financial corporations in the event of severe shocks, large exposures to these firms can substantially weaken credit institutions' capital adequacy and lending. - High household indebtedness exposes credit institutions to high direct and indirect (via other borrower sectors) risks of credit losses in the event of crises and other severe shocks.
 This increases systemic risks because of the higher probability of banking crises and their effects.